treeverse/lakeFS/docs/use_cases/cicd_for_data.md

 ---
 layout: default
-title: CI/CD for data lakes
+title: CI/CD for Data Lakes
 description: In this tutorial, we will explore how to use lakeFS to build a CI/CD pipeline for data lakes.
 parent: Use Cases
 nav_order: 50